 From 1985 through 2000 Winkler co-founded, designed, built and operated Post Perfect, a groundbreaking post production facility in Manhattan.
 Post Perfect set a new standard for excellence in post production service by uniquely blending artistic vision, strong technological capabilities and exacting quality standards.
 While there he designed and built Mixed Nuts, the first all digital non-linear audio post production facility.
 Winkler began the trend of relocating post production for scripted television programs from Hollywood to New York City.
 Highlights included shows for Dream Works SKG (Dear Diary, Spin City) HBO (Sex and the City, The Corner) CBS/Paramount (Now And Again) Paramount (Late Line), and others.

 From 2000 through 2009 Winkler was the Executive Producer of Crossroads Television and the CTO of Crossroads Films, a bi-coastal production company known for its distinct creative approach.
 While there he oversaw production for broadcast and cable networks including Bravo, CBS, ABC, NBC, HGTV, Disney, WE, Lifetime, ESPN, GSN, MSG, Univision, TrueTV, Hallmark, Animal Planet, and others.

-Winkler’s work has been recognized with over 30 Emmy, BDA/Promax, Monitor, ACM Siggraph, Telley, and other awards.
-He holds B.S and M.S. degrees from Rensselaer Polytechnic Institute.
+Winkler’s work has been recognized with over 37 Emmy, BDA/Promax, Monitor, ACM Siggraph, Telley, film festival and other awards.
 He is also a skydiver who has earned a USPA Professional Exhibition rating and a private pilot with Rotorcraft-Helicopter and Glider ratings.
 When not working he can often be found several thousand feet above New York’s beautiful Hudson Valley.